DUNE-DAQ/proto-spack/README.md

 # List of external DUNE packages

-cetlib 3.11.01 -- Provided by SCISOFT
+cetlib 3.11.01 -- Provided by the proto-spack repository

+cetmodules 2.25.05 -- Provided by the proto-spack repository

-trace 3.16.02 -- Provided by SCISOFT
+trace (master) -- Provided by the proto-spack repository

+cetlib-except 1.07.04 -- Provided by the proto-spack repository

+hep-concurrency 1.07.04 -- Provided by the proto-spack repository

 folly 2021.05.24.00 -- SPACK builtin